 • Limiting the number of people allowed in the security checkpoint area at one time (to ensure social distancing).

-• Mask wearing is required pursuant to the Governor's Executive Order 63 except under those exceptions outlined in the order.
+• Mask wearing is required at all times while inside the Virginia Beach Courthouse pursuant to the Governor's Executive Order 63 and Virginia Beach Circuit Court security order except under those exceptions outlined in the orders.

 Please be sure to give yourself additional time to comply with the health and security screenings when entering the building.
 Expect delays and plan accordingly.

-Those who have a pending civil or criminal matter scheduled during the Judicial Emergency should contact the appropriate court for their new court date.
+Those with pending civil or criminal matters that have been rescheduled during the Judicial Emergency should contact the appropriate court for their new court date.
 All other offices located inside the Courthouse are also closed with very limited exceptions and they should be contacted directly for information on available services.
 Contact information is available at vbgov.com.

-For Virginia Beach Circuit Court filings, lockboxes have been provided for submitting civil and criminal paperwork and deed/land recording paperwork on the steps of the Courthouse Extension (Building 10B).
+For Virginia Beach Circuit Court filings, a satellite location is available at 1804 Princess Anne Road.
+In addition, lockboxes have been provided for submitting civil and criminal paperwork and deed/land recording paperwork on the steps of the Courthouse Extension (Building 10B).
 Electronic recording is also available.
 Additional information on Circuit Court services available during this time is posted at vblandrecords.com.